jelenna89/doodle/README.md

 6. Also this time filter can be done on more sophisticated way
 7. Tests...
 8. Yaml files should not be in project
+9. Jsonb is converted in string but will be better if it was Object